 - Coming Soon: The HS IRBs and ED/SBS IRB offices are currently discussing ways to improve navigation for exiting and submitting applications to make it easier for study teams to know what steps to take to submit an application to the IRBs.

 If you have questions about these changes to ARROW, please e-mail email@example.com.

 Tips for Managing Study Team Transitions With the end of one academic year upon us, study teams may be undergoing transitions with personnel either leaving or joining the UW.
 Here are a couple tips for managing these changes:

 - Submit a Personnel Change to Update List of the Study Team Members: Whether personnel are leaving or joining the UW, a personnel change must be submitted to keep the list of study team members current.
-For additional information, see our Personnel Change Guidance or contact us for assistance.
+For additional information, see our Principal Investigator Changes and Personnel Updates Guidance or contact us for assistance.

 - Clarify IRB of Record Issues: UW-Madison IRB review does NOT automatically cover someone who leaves the UW but who continues to be involved in the conduct of a study open at the UW.
 Study teams who wish to keep someone on the study team after they leave the UW should contact the Reliance Team for assistance.